Handbook for Faculty Recruitment

-Bensimon, E.M., Ward, K., & Sanders, K. (2000).
+Bensimon, E.M., Ward, K., Sanders, K. (2000).
 Creating Mentoring Relationships and Fostering Collegiality.
-113-137.
+In The Department Chair's Role in Developing New Faculty Into Teachers and Scholars (113-137).
 Bolton, MA: Anker Publishing.
 Describes the department chair's role in developing new faculty into teachers and scholars.

-Georgi, Howard.
-(2000).
+Georgi, H. (2000).
 "Is There an Unconscious Discrimination Against Women in Science?"
 APS News Online.
-College Park, Maryland: American Physical Society.
 An examination of the ways in which norms about what good scientists should be like are not neutral but masculine and work to disadvantage women.

-McNeil, L., and M. Sher.
-(1999).
+McNeil, L., Sher, M. (1999).
 "The Dual-Career-Couple Problem."
-Physics Today.
-College Park, MD: American Institute of Physics.
+Physics Today 52(7): 32-37.
 Women in science tend to have partners who are also scientists.
 The same is not true for men.
 Thus many more women confront the "two-body problem" when searching for jobs.
-McNeil and Sher give a data overview for women in physics and suggest remedies to help institutions place dualcareer couples.
+McNeil and Sher give a data overview for women in physics and suggest remedies to help institutions place dual-career couples.

-Mickelson, R. A. and M. L. Oliver (1991).
+Mickelson, R. A., Oliver, M. L. (1991).
 Making the Short List: Black Faculty Candidates and the Recruitment Process.
+In Altbach, P., Lomotey, K. (Eds.)
 The Racial Crisis in American Higher Education.
-C. Kerr, State University of New York Press.
+Albany, NY: State University of New York Press.
 Examines issues involved in recruitment of racial minorities to faculty positions, especially issues associated with the prestige of training institutions.

-Trix, F. and C. Psenka (2003).
-"Exploring the color of glass: letters of recommendation for female and male medical faculty."
+Trix, F., Psenka, C. (2003).
+"Exploring the Color of Glass: Letters of Recommendation for Female and Male Medical Faculty."
 Discourse & Society 14(2): 191-220.
 Letters of recommendation for successful female and male medical faculty showed differences in terms used to describe them and in the length of letters.
 Letters for females were shorter than those for males; included more phrases expressing doubts; were more likely to include only minimal information; mentioned their personal life more often.
 Letters for males included more repetition of standout words like "outstanding" and included more references to research, skills and abilities and career.

-Turner, Caroline Sotello Viernes.
+Turner, C.S.V.
 (2002).
 Diversifying the Faculty: A Guidebook for Search Committees.
 Washington, D.C.: AACU.
 This guidebook offers specific recommendations to faculty search committees with the primary goal of helping structure and execute successful searches for faculty of color.

 Valian, V. (1998).
 "Evaluating Women and Men."
-(Chapter 1 and Chapter 7.)
 Why So Slow?
-The Advancement of Women.
-Cambridge, Mass.: MIT Press.
+The Advancement of Women (125-144).
+Cambridge, MA: MIT Press.
 In this chapter, Valian presents research that demonstrates that men and women who do the same things are evaluated differently, with both men and women rating women’s performances lower than men’s, even when they are objectively identical.

 Background Readings on Women’s Scientific Careers

 A Study on the Status of Women Faculty in Science at MIT.
 (1999).
-The MIT Faculty Newsletter, Vol. XI, No. 4.
+The MIT Faculty Newsletter 11(4).
 This is the original MIT report that has spurred so many other studies.

-Etzkowitz, H., C. Kemelgor, and B. Uzzi.
-(2000).
+Etzkowitz, H., Kemelgor, C., Uzzi, B. (2000).
 "The 'Kula Ring' of Scientific Success."
-Athena unbound: The advancement of women in science and technology.
-Cambridge: Cambridge University Press.
+Athena Unbound: The Advancement of Women in Science and Technology (115-130).
+Cambridge, UK: Cambridge University Press.
 Explores the ways in which the lack of critical mass for women in science disadvantages them when it comes to the kinds of networking that promotes research collaboration.

 National Research Council of the National Academies.
 (2006).
 To Recruit and Advance: Women Students and Faculty in Science and Engineering.
-National Academies Press, Washington, D.C.
+Washington, D.C.: National Academies Press.
 Describes actions actually taken by universities to improve the situation for women.

-In addition to the articles listed above, and several other resources, material from each of the following recruitment guides was used to help develop this Handbook.
-(Accessed July 15, 2010.)
+In addition to the articles listed previously, and several other resources, material from each of the following recruitment guides was used to help develop this Handbook.
+(Accessed May 28, 2015.)

 "ADVANCE Handbook for Faculty Searches and Hiring, Academic Year 2009-2010," University of Michigan.